UK resident non-UK domiciliaries: the remittance basis

 Employments and directorships

 Employments and directorships are another complex subject.
-Due to recent changes in the tax rules, there is a requirement for expert advice, which applies not only to individuals who are preparing to become resident in the UK as remittance basis users, but also to existing UK residents who are using the remittance basis, and who are employed by or have directorships with non-UK companies.
+There is a requirement for expert advice, which applies not only to individuals who are preparing to become resident in the UK as remittance basis users, but also to existing UK residents who are using the remittance basis, and who are employed by or have directorships with non-UK companies.

 The UK tax legislation has specific, and very detailed, provisions regarding “earnings”.
 Earnings include salaries and director’s fees.
 The concept also extends to deemed earnings arising in relation to “benefits in kind”, i.e. non-cash benefits received from an employer or a company of which the recipient is a director.
 For these purposes, a director includes a “shadow director”, i.e. an individual who (although not formally appointed as a director) in practice exercises significant influence over board decisions or decisions which ought to be taken by the board.

-Examples of benefits in kind that can give rise to deemed earnings include the rent-free occupation of a house owned by a company of which the individual is an employee or director, free use of an aircraft owned by such a company, and an interest-free or low interest loan from such a company, or which is guaranteed by such a company.
-The latter can be a particular trap, because a loan may be treated as a benefit in kind under the UK tax rules even where under foreign tax rules it qualifies as a loan on commercial terms.
+Examples of benefits in kind that can give rise to deemed earnings include the rent-free occupation of a house owned by a company of which the individual is an employee or director, free use of a boat or an aircraft owned by such a company, and an interest-free or low interest loan from such a company, or which is guaranteed by such a company.

 Deemed earnings can also arise in respect of “employment-related securities”, i.e. (very broadly) shares which have been issued to the individual in connection with an employment or directorship.
 Income can be treated as arising when such shares are issued, when such shares are sold, and in certain other situations as well.
 The rules on this are very involved.